| Last update 30-09-2017||

 Prof Malcolm Shaw

 Ms. Talila Devir

-The course introduces the normative structure and theoretical foundations of PIL, alongside its institutional and procedural aspects.
-It also looks at interplay between PIL and domestic legal systems, and between PIL and international relations, legal philosophy and political science.
+The course introduces the normative structure and theoretical foundations of Public International Law (PIL), alongside its institutional and procedural aspects.
+It also looks at the interplay between PIL and domestic legal systems, and between PIL and international relations, legal philosophy and political science.

-To learn about PIL, in general and through the unique perspective of the State of Israel and its experience in the international realm.
+Learning about PIL in general, and through the unique perspective of the State of Israel and its experience in the international realm.

 Learning outcomes - On successful completion of this module, students should be able to:

-Students will be able to define and analyze the role of international law, and will acquire knowledge and be able to analyze central topics in contemporary international law, most specifically relating the State of Israel
+Students will be able to define and analyze the role of international law, and will acquire knowledge and be able to analyze central topics in contemporary international law, most specifically relating to the State of Israel.

 Teaching arrangement and method of instruction:

 Students are required to view all classes that will be available on-line.
-In addition, students are expected to read the items assigned to each class in the reading list below, to submit weekly assignments based on their class viewing and the materials read, and to actively participate in the forum discussion moderated by Mr. Tal Mimran, the course administrator.
+In addition, students are expected to read the items assigned to each class in the reading list below, to submit weekly assignments based on their class viewing and the materials read, and to actively participate in the forum discussion moderated by Ms. Talila Devir, the course administrator.